John-Dunn/developer-program-2018/README.md

 If you check any contract (e.g. `Etherary.sol`) you will see it is thoroughly commented according to spec.

 #### Stretch goal
-Althouth the UI is not yet ready for it, the contracts have been deployed on the rinkeby testnet.
-Please see `deployed_addresses.txt` for more info.
+Althouth the UI is not yet ready for it, the contracts have been deployed on the Rinkeby testnet.
+Please see `deployed_addresses.md` for more info.